tu2-atmanand/Task-Board/README.md

 ---

+# How to Contribute

+You can contribute to this project by :

+**1. Requesting a new feature or suggesting a change :** [How to create a new request]().

+**2. Improving the old translated languages or add a new language :** [How to Contribute for Language Translation]().

+**3. Contribute to the Development of the plugin Code :** : [How to join the plugin developme]().

+---

 ## Motivation for the Project

 From the start, I always used the [Kanban Plugin]() to manage my tasks.
-And it use to work nice for me with all the amzing features.
+And it use to work nice for me with all the amazing features.
 But as soon as I came across the [CardBoard Plugin]() eveything changed.
 The idea of adding tasks anywhere in your vault and managing them from a single board amazed me.
-While using kanban plugin the issue was, i wasnt able to add tasks directly and then see them on the board, i was required to use the Kanabn Board only to add/edit my tasks, and it use to keep all this tasks in a single markdown file.
+While using kanban plugin the issue was, i wasnt able to add tasks directly to any markdown file, i was required to use the Kanabn Board only to add/edit my tasks, and it use to keep all this tasks in a single markdown file.
 I immediately switched to the CardBoard plugin after I came across it.
 But after using it for few days, i realized there are few important features this plugin is lacking and hence I went to first contribute to the main project, but I wasnt familiar with the elm files, hence decided to start my own plugin.

 While development I took inspirations from CardBoard and Kanban plugin as well as many feature ideas from [GitHub Project KanBan board]().
-I hope I was able to give the best of all this three plugins into one, and will be improving this further.
+I hope I am able to give the best of all this three plugins into one, and will be improving this further.

 > Note for me :  Dont make this readme so big, so the user will keep scrolling also difficult to load.
 Only put basic things to get user going, rest everything put in docs/ folder.